 1. Wear Breathable, Comfortable Footwear

 Investing in high-quality, breathable shoes can make a world of difference in preventing feet burning.
-Opt for materials like mesh or leather, which allow your feet to breathe and reduce moisture buildup.
+Keeping feet dry also helps prevent athlete’s foot, a fungal infection that can cause burning and itching.
+Opt for materials like mesh or leather, which allow your feet to breathe and reduce moisture buildup, since fungus tends to grow in moist areas and in damp shoes.

 Consider the following tips when choosing footwear: